 Black and white stripes across a road indicate a “Schutzweg” for pedestrians to cross safely (in theory).
 In fact, if there is such a zebra crossing within 25m of where you want to cross, then you’re obliged by law to use it.

-There are essentially two types: unregulated and regulated.
+There are two main types of crossings: unregulated and regulated.

 The adventurous option

-“Unregulated” crossings are marked with warning lights or a simple traffic sign like in the photo (check out that hat).
+“Unregulated” crossings are marked with warning lights or a simple traffic sign like in the photos above (check out that hat).

 This is where you need to be careful.